tartaria-dev/tartaria/README.md

 - Based on CachyOS/Arch with bootc support

-- Ease of use whether you're a terminal warrior or GUI master

 - Hyprland, a tiling window manager that doesnt sacrifice on looks

 - HyprYou, a customizable shell for Hyprland that uses the [Material 3 Design](m3.material.io) language whereever possible

 - CachyOS-v3 kernel with v3 cpu optimizations and the Bore scheduler

+- Foot terminal for a blazing-fast experience alsong with starship for looks

 - Flatpak/AppImage support OOTB with Bazaar/Warehouse (software store, flatpak manager) and Gear Lever (AppImage manager)